Identification of Incomplete Preferences: Binary Choice

 \subsection{Instrumental variables}

 In this section we show how instrumental variables can refine the identification region established in Section \ref{noAssumptionsBounds}.
 In particular, we define an instrument as a random variable that influences choices while having (almost) no effect on preferences.
 When these instruments exist, they can be used to rule out the possibility that all decision makers have complete preferences.
-Intuitively, if observed behavior changes with the realization of this random variable, then it must be the case that some individuals' behavior was not dictated by an actual ranking between the alternatives.
+We present this result for the case of binary choice, but it extends to the general case.\footnote{One complication with more than two alternatives is that one may have partial identification even when preferences are complete.} Intuitively, if observed behavior changes with the realization of this random variable, then it must be the case that some individuals' behavior was not dictated by an actual ranking between the alternatives.
 In our voting application, a possible instrumental variable is represented by the order in which two candidates are presented on the ballot.